Oluwaseun186/helm-terraform/READ.md

 '''
-This is a full project run terraform with cluster and github workflow
+This is a full project running terraform with cluster and github workflow